githubb11/ArchTitus/README.md

 # arch installer Installer Script
-## this is not ment for use by the public no pull requests will be accepted
+## no pull requests will be accepted
 ## if you need help [put your issue here](https://github.com/ChrisTitusTech/ArchTitus/issues)

-This README contains the steps I do to install and configure a fully-functional Arch Linux installation containing a desktop environment, all the support packages (network, bluetooth, audio, printers, etc.), along with all my preferred applications and utilities.
-The shell scripts in this repo allow the entire process to be automated.)
+This README contains the steps I do to install and configure a bare minimal Arch Linux installation containing all the bare minimal packages for arch to boot in to a tty

 ---
 ## Create Arch ISO or Use Image